pscedu/psc-wpdocs/ondemand/custom_kernel2/jupiter-kernel2.md

 Use a command like one below, depending on your specific case:

-If you are using Conda:
+If you are using conda:
 ```
 conda install ipykernel
 ```

-If you are NOT using Conda, but in a Python environment in which you have write permission
+If you are NOT using conda, but in a Python environment in which you have write permission
 ```
 python3 -m pip install ipykernel
 ```